Azure/Enterprise-Scale/docs/wiki/Deploying-ALZ-HubAndSpoke.md

 ![img](./media/clip_image082.png)

-If you choose to deploy zones for both regions, you will receive two sets of the DNS zones, each one linked to the appropriate region.
-Each one will resolve to different zones, leading to a split brained approach that allows for private endpoints in different regions to be associated to the same resource.
+If you choose to deploy zones for both regions, you will receive two sets of the DNS zones, each one linked to the appropriate region's hub.
+Each hub will resolve to a different DNS zone, allowing for private endpoints in different regions to be associated to the same resource.

 However, if you choose to deploy zones only for the primary region, then the private DNS zones will be linked to both hub virtual networks.
 Only one host name per resource will be able to be used, preventing you from having multiple private endpoints for a service.